StatCan/tass-ssat/README.md

 The TASS application assists users in creating and running reproducible test cases for web applications.
-TASS uses json configuration files to define test cases, organize them as test suites and run them via test runs.
+TASS uses json configuration files to define test cases, with each JSON file representing a single "job" executing the defined tests.

 ## Getting Started